Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 \subsubsection{Higher-order CPFs for perturbed systems}

-While the corrected PFs for non-perturbed systems only provide two-order improvement in the approximation error, here we show that a variant of higher-order CPFs constructed from a CPF2 with a symplectic corrector is significantly more advantageous for perturbed systems.
-In particular, we construct a CPF$2k$ for perturbed systems that has an approximation error scaling as $\mathcal{O}(\alpha^2\abs{\lambda}^{2k+1})$ with $\alpha$ the perturbation parameter.
-Comparing this error with the error of the standard PF$2k$, which scales as $\mathcal{O}(\alpha\abs{\lambda}^{2k+1})$, we see the approximation error improves by a factor of $\alpha$ for any order~$2k$.
+While CPFs for non-perturbed systems provide a two-order improvement in the approximation error, here we show a variant of higher-order CPFs constructed from a CPF2 with a symplectic corrector is more advantageous for perturbed systems.
+For such systems, we construct a CPF$2k$ with error scaling as $\order{\alpha^2|\lambda|^{2k+1}}$, where~$\alpha$ is the perturbation parameter.
+Compared with the $\order{\alpha|\lambda|^{2k+1}}$ error of the standard PF$2k$, we see an improvement by a factor of $\alpha$ for any order~$2k$.
+Notably, all intermediate correctors cancel out because of the symplectic property, so the overall simulation cost increases only by an additive constant.

-To this end, we utilize two key observations: (1) the CPF2 with a symplectic corrector has time-reversal symmetry, and (2) the symplectic corrector removes the first order in $\alpha$ in all orders of $\lambda$ up to the $2k$th order.
-To formalize this observation, we note that CPF2 with the symplectic corrector given in \cref{eq:CPF2_pert_order2k} can be written as
+To this end, we utilize two key observations: a CPF2 with a symplectic corrector has time-reversal symmetry, and the symplectic corrector removes the first order in $\alpha$ in all orders of $\lambda$ up to the $2k$th order.
+To formalize this observation, we note that CPF2 with the symplectic corrector in \cref{eq:CPF2_pert_order2k} can be written as